How to remove a virus or malware from a computer

 We recommend updating your web browser to patch vulnerabilities that can be exploited to attack your computer.
 Further protect your browser from ads, scams, trackers, in-browser cryptojackers, and web pages that contain malware withBrowser Guard.
 We also suggest that you update your passwords to prevent unauthorized users from breaching your login security to drop malware on your computer.

-Spot the signs: How to tell if your computer has a virus or other type of malware
+How to tell that you computer has a virus or malware?

 However, there are some symptoms that are more likely due to a malware infection like a virus than faulty hardware: